SrirajVemparala/PES-Assignment-7/README.md

 # PES-Assignment-7

 ## Introduction
-The purpose of this assignment is to mathematically generate four pure tones in the form of analog signals.
-We will play the tones out using the DAC, and then sample the resulting analog output using the ADC. code should cycle through the following musical notes: 440 Hz (an A4); 587 Hz (a D5); 659 Hz (an E5); and 880 Hz (an A5).
+The purpose of this assignment is to mathematically generate four tones in the form of analog signals.
+We will play the tones out using the DAC, and then link the DAC and ADC together and obtain the output.
+The following are the musical notes: 440 Hz (an A4); 587 Hz (a D5); 659 Hz (an E5); and 880 Hz (an A5).
 Each note should be played for one second.
 When playback reaches the end of this list, it should restart at the beginning.
-For analog_out, analog_in I have DAC.c DAC.h and ADC.c ADC.h respectively.

 We will use the following parameters:

- Sampling rate	-----> Output (DAC)-  48 kHz	               Input (ADC)-96 kHz
+ Sampling rate: Output (DAC)-  48 kHz	               Input (ADC)-96 kHz
- Resolution---------> Output (DAC)- 12 bits per sample	    Input (ADC)-16 bits per sample
+ Resolution:    Output (DAC)- 12 bits per sample	    Input (ADC)-16 bits per sample

 ## oscilloscope output
 In Digital to analog conversion firstly initializing the DMA DAC and TIMER, after that every one second sampling the waveform in tone2sample function.